Kevin Capelao

 How did you meet your main community of friends?

 I made friends at my university.
 I chose an establishment that was international as I believe it is good to have friends from all over the world.
-I always found it beneficial as you learn more about different cultures and different perspectives of the world.
+That way, you learn more about different cultures and different perspectives of the world.
 I also moved to The Student Hotel marina, settling in an environment where you are surrounded by students from different universities in Barcelona, which helped me expand my friend group.